suit-wg/suit-report/draft-ietf-suit-report.md

 : {{seccons}} of {{&SELF}}

 Interoperability considerations:
-: SUIT Reports are encoded as CBOR and optionally wrapped in any COSE structure (e.g., COSE_Sign1, COSE_Mac0, COSE_Encrypt0).
+: SUIT Reports are encoded as CBOR and can be wrapped in COSE_Sign1 or COSE_Mac0, optionally carrying COSE_Encrypt0 as the authenticated payload.
 Receivers must be able to identify and process the COSE envelope used and support compatible COSE algorithms for validation or decryption.
 All versioning and structure are self-describing within the CBOR SUIT_Report format, and no media-type parameters are used for negotiation.
 Interoperability therefore depends on shared deployment profiles that specify the expected COSE protections and algorithms.
-Comprehension of a SUIT Report is dependent on obtaining a matching SUIT Manifest.
-The structure is effectively opaque if the matching SUIT Manifest cannot be sourced.
+Comprehension of SUIT_Records is dependent on obtaining a matching SUIT Manifest.
+System property claims can still be processed without the manifest because they contain SUIT_Component_Identifier values rather than only Component Indices.

 Published specification:
 : {{&SELF}}